 Children have all of the freedom they need to express themselves in their preferred medium.
 Disciplines include dance, visual art, band, and music production.

 All of this alongside traditional summer camp activities to embrace the wild, untamed nature of Alaska.
+You can also read about more overnight summer camps in Alaska.

 5. Young Artists of America